DeepsDali/Weather-Forecast-Project/README.md

 To run the TD Weather App locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/weather-info-app.git`
+1. Clone the repository: `git clone https://github.com/your-username/weather-forecast-project.git`
-2. Navigate to the project directory: `cd weather-info-app`
+2. Navigate to the project directory: `cd weather-forecast-project`
 3. Open the `index.html` file in your preferred web browser.

 That's it!
 You can now use the TD Weather App to retrieve weather information based on your local postcode.